Jerell Adams: 2016

 The New York Giants selected Adams in the sixth round (184th overall) of the 2016 NFL draft.
 He was the seventh tight end selected and was the last of three South Carolina players drafted, after Pharoh Cooper and Brandon Shell.
 On May 6, 2016, the Giants signed Adams to a four-year, $2.48 million contract that includes a signing bonus of $142,855.

 Throughout training camp, he competed with Matt LaCosse, Larry Donnell, Will Tye, and Ryan Malleck for the job as the starting tight end.
 Head coach Ben McAdoo named him the third tight end on the Giants' depth chart, behind veterans Donnell and Tye.

 On September 18, 2016, he made his professional regular season debut in the Giants' 16–13 victory over the New Orleans Saints in Week 2.
 On October 9, 2016, Adams made two receptions for 27 yards during the Giants' 23–16 loss at the Green Bay Packers.
 He made his first career reception on a 13-yard pass by Eli Manning in the fourth quarter before being tackled by linebacker Joe Thomas.
 On November 6, 2016, Adams caught three passes for a season-high 24 receiving yards during a 28–23 victory over the Philadelphia Eagles.
 The following week, he caught a season-high tying three passes for 18-yards and a touchdown in a 21–20 victory over the Cincinnati Bengals in Week 10.
 He scored his first career touchdown on a ten-yard pass by Eli Manning in the first quarter.
 In Week 15, Adams earned his first career start and had three catches for 18-yards as the Giants defeated the Detroit Lions 17–6.
-He was inactive for the Giants' 19-10 victory over the Washington Redskins in Week 17.
+He was inactive for the Giants' 19–10 victory over the Washington Redskins in Week 17.
 He finished the season with 16 receptions for 122 receiving yards and one touchdown in 13 games and two starts.
-The Giants finished with an 11-5 record and received a playoff berth after finishing second in the NFC East.
+The Giants finished with an 11–5 record and received a playoff berth after finishing second in the NFC East.
 Adams was inactive for their NFC Wildcard loss to the Packers.

 2017

-Adams entered training camp competing against Rhett Ellison, Tye, and LaCosse for the second tight end position behind rookie first round pick Evan Engram.
-New head coach Ben McAdoo named Adams the No. 3 tight end behind Evan Engram and Rhett Ellison to begin the regular season.
+Adams entered training camp competing against Rhett Ellison, Tye, and LaCosse for the second tight end position behind rookie first-round pick Evan Engram.
+New head coach Ben McAdoo named Adams the No. 3 tight end behind Engram and Ellison to begin the regular season.

-On September 18, 2017, Adams had one reception for a season-high 38 receiving yards in a 24–10 loss at the Lions.
-McAdoo was fired after Week 13, due to the Giants poor 2-10 record.
-On December 24, 2017, he made a season-high four receptions for 31-yards as the Giants lost 23–0 at the Arizona Cardinals.
+On September 18, 2017, Adams had one reception for a season-high 38 receiving yards in a 24–10 loss to the Detroit Lions.
+McAdoo was fired after Week 13, due to the Giants poor 2–10 record.
+On December 24, he made a season-high four receptions for 31-yards as the Giants lost 23–0 at the Arizona Cardinals.
 He finished the season with eight receptions for 92 receiving yards in 16 games and one start.